jiahecui/SenAOReFoc/paper/paper.md

 # Acknowledgements

-We thank Karen Hampson for fruitful discussions during the course of this project, and Chao He and Matthew Wincott for testing the software functionality using different operating systems.
+We thank Chao He for testing the software functionality using different operating systems.
 This work was supported by European Research Council projects 695140 and 812998.

 # References